AgID/peppol.agid.gov.it/it/_posts/news/2023-06-21-peppol-may-release-2023-it.md

 ---
 layout: post
-title: Pubblicazione nuova release della Specifica Fatturazione Peppol BIS3 allineata alle Regole Tecniche AdE v.2.3
+title: Peppol May Release 2023
 lang: it
 ref: peppol-may-release-2023-it
 excerpt_separator: <!--more-->